 Note: The Okanagan does have native mussels that are protected species.
 One being the Rocky Mountain Ridged Mussel, a much larger mussel that can grow to 12.5 cm (almost 5 inches) long, and Floater Mussels which are between 12.5 and 18 centimeters.
 Learn more about these mussels here (page 2).

-The mussels have been in the Great Lakes in Ontario and Quebec since the late 80’s and have been spreading ever since through U.S. states, including California, Nevada, and Arizona.
-And then in October 2013, they were discovered in Lake Winnipeg, Manitoba, and then Cedar Lake, Manitoba in October 2015.
+Invasive mussels have been in the Great Lakes in Ontario and Quebec since the late 80’s and have been spreading ever since through U.S. states, including California, Nevada, Arizona.
+In 2013 – the same year we launched our “Don’t Move A Mussel” campaign – invasive mussels were discovered in Lake Winnipeg, Manitoba.
+They have since spread to Cedar Lake, Man.
+And this last fall, it was announced that zebra mussels were discovered in Clear Lake, Man., as well as in New Brunswick, and quagga mussels were found in Idaho’s Snake River.

-With the mussels potentially a one-day drive from B.C., the importance of prevention is more critical than ever.
+With the mussels now closer than ever to B.C., preventing their spread is more critical than ever.

 It wouldn’t take long for the mussels to get established once they arrive.
 Each female can produce about 1 million eggs per year.
 And in some areas with warm waters, like Lake Mead, there have been six to eight reproductive cycles a year.